martinfrances107/gcode-nom/gcode2obj/README.md

 ## How to use

-parses StdIn as a gcode file - the SVG file is send to StdOut :-
+Parses `StdIn` as a gcode file - the SVG file is send to `StdOut` :-

 ```bash
 cargo run --release -- < ../assets/bency.gcode > benchy.obj